lauralwd/lauralwd.github.io/_posts/2021-06-30-post-mpp-server.md

 Don't forget to also remove them from ssh and JupyterHub access lists, just to keep everything neat and clean.

 # back-up
+I have no automated backups on this server (yes I know that's bad).
+Manual updates are made to [science.yoda.uu.nl](https://science.yoda.uu.nl).
+Login with your solis e-mail and solis password.

+Backing up data goes via the iRods commands.
+The nitty gritty of irods is too much for this page, so go read the manual. ;)